adulau/DIY-face-masks/README.md

 # DIY-face-masks (Work In Progress)

-A selection of easy reusable face masks to make yourself.
+A selection of reusable face masks to make yourself easily.
 We don't want to make a single design or perfect design but we want to provide a set of design depending of the capabilities of the user.

-Homemade face mask are not to substitute to surgical masks, but they may help to prevent the propagation of a virus.
+Homemade face mask are not to substitute to surgical, N95, FFP2/FFP3 masks, but they may help to prevent the propagation of a virus.

 ## Selection of raw materials/fabrics